Can masturbation cause gas?

 Gas and masturbation are highly unlikely to be connected with each other.
 Have you tried to stop masturbating?
 Has the gas subsided as a result?
 Perhaps you could try the same experiment by increasing the times you masturbate daily.
 Do you notice that the gas is increasing?

 From your question, it sounds as if you could be under pressure and/or stressed out.
 Gas and digestive upsets are common stress responses, as well as loss of concentration and lethargy.
 If this is the case, you can check out some stress management tips in the Emotional Health archives of Go Ask Alice!.
-If you are a Columbia student, you can take advantage of resources on campus, such as Stressbusters.
 Masturbation, itself, can be a stress reducer, as well.

 On the other hand (no pun intended), are you feeling guilty about your self-pleasure?
 Is your body responding physiologically to your discomfort with masturbation?
 Masturbation is normal, natural, and healthy, yet many people feel ashamed or guilty about it.
 Masturbation taboos have been around and in force for decades, and even though some societies and cultures are much more open to it nowadays, for others, the taboos are still ingrained.

 Some self-detective work seems to be in order here.
 Is there anything else that happened in your life at around the same time that you started masturbating?
 There's also the possibility of a medical/digestive problem.
-Make an appointment at Medical Services online using Open Communicator or by calling x4-2284 to have your gas checked out.
-If you are not at Columbia, your first step is to see your medical provider for a check-up.
-If you feel you need to talk with someone about your feelings around masturbation and are at Columbia, you can make an appointment at Counseling and Psychological Services (CPS).
+Make an appointment with your health care provider to see if there's an underlying medical issue.
+If you feel you need to talk with someone about your feelings around masturbation, you can make an appointment with a mental health professional.